Geocode and symbolize campaign contributions

 Those who contributed to the Democratic candidate are mostly English proficient.
 Republican candidate contributors are similarly found in English-proficient areas but include more constituents who speak Spanish.
 Such a gap may be worth further consideration by the Democratic candidate campaign.

-- Turn off the ACS English Ability and Linguistic Isolation Variables group layer and save the map.
+- Turn off the Percent 18 and over with limited English ability layer and save the map.

 Your map shows demographic and socioeconomic information about eligible voters and potential donors.
 Next, you will use the map to better understand where voters may be most affected by an important issue for Albuquerque.